wix-incubator/obsidian/README.md

 ```

 ### Babel
 Obsidian relies on reflection to resolve dependencies.
 Production code is typically mangled to reduce bundle size.
 This means that some names Obsidian expects are changed during the mangling process.
-To workaround this, Obsidian persists the names of methods annotated with the `@Provides` decorator with a Babel transformer.
+To work around this, Obsidian persists the names of methods annotated with the `@Provides` decorator with a Babel transformer.

 ### Add Obsidian's babel transformer
 Add the transformer to the list of plugins in your `.babel` file.